nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Fluorescent:** Pertaining to the principle of fluorescence, relevant to the function of the sensors.

-### Expanded Definition and Usage\nFluorescent sensors are essential tools in modern science and industry due to their high sensitivity and specificity.
+### Expanded Definition and Usage:
+Fluorescent sensors are essential tools in modern science and industry due to their high sensitivity and specificity.
 These sensors can be tailored to detect a wide range of ions, gases, biomolecules, and other chemical substances by attaching fluorescent tags or modifying the sensor's material properties.
 In clinical settings, they are used for rapid diagnostic tests, such as detecting blood glucose levels or cancer biomarkers.
 In environmental applications, they help in tracking water quality and detecting hazardous substances.
 The ongoing development in this field aims to improve the miniaturization, multiplexing capabilities, and data processing of fluorescent sensors, making them even more versatile and powerful for complex detection tasks.